JSander72/Frontend_week5_day4_JS_DOM_Assignment/README.md

 ```

 This code iterates through the `products` array and logs the name, price, and description of each product to the console.

-Thank you for using Smart README Generator!
-Have a great day!